runtimeverification/k/pyk/src/pyk/kdist/README.md

 ## Create a new Python project

-We'll use `poetry` for managing dependencies, but the approach works with any build tool that supports entry points (in particular, with any [PEP 621](https://peps.python.org/pep-0621/) compilant build back-end).
+We'll use `uv` for managing dependencies, but the approach works with any build tool that supports entry points (in particular, with any [PEP 621](https://peps.python.org/pep-0621/) compilant build back-end).

 ```
 imp-semantics
-├── poetry.lock
+├── uv.lock
 ├── pyproject.toml
 └── src
     └── imp_semantics